sunnypark12/CS4641_Group5/index.md

 2. **Data Preprocessing:** We preprocessed the data to prepare it for training the neural network, ensuring that our data is in correctly formatted and scaled for the neural network to learn effectively.
 This involves several steps:

-   1. **One-Hot Encode Categorical Features**: We use `OneHotEncoder` to convert categorical features into numerical values.
+   1. **One-Hot Encoding Categorical Features**: We used `OneHotEncoder` to convert categorical features into numerical values.
-   2. **Concatenate Numerical and Encoded Categorical Data**: We combine the numerical features with the one-hot encoded categorical features.
+   2. **Concatenating Numerical and Encoded Categorical Data**: We combined the numerical features with the one-hot encoded categorical features.
-   3. **Split Data into Training and Testing Sets**: We use `train_test_split` to split the data into training and testing sets.
+   3. **Splitting Data into Training and Testing Sets**: We used `train_test_split` to split the data into training and testing sets.
-   4. **Standardize the Data**: We scale the features using `StandardScaler` to standardize the data.
+   4. **Standardizing the Data**: We scaled the features using `StandardScaler` to standardize the data.
-   5. **Convert Data to PyTorch Tensors**: Finally, we convert the NumPy arrays into PyTorch tensors, which are required for training the neural network.
+   5. **Converting Data to PyTorch Tensors**: Finally, we converted the NumPy arrays into PyTorch tensors, which are required for training the neural network.
 ![NNPreprocessing](GitHub_Pages/Images/NNpreprocessing.png)

 3. **Defining the Neural Network:** Using the `SimpleNN` class in the PyTorch framework, we defined a simple feedforward neural network using the following steps: